CRGE: At A Glance

 State of Hispanic Race and Ethnicity: Census 2020 Changes and Implications for Addressing Social Inequality

 This half-day conference focuses on the conceptual, methodological and policy implications of combining the race and ethnicity categories in the 2020 U.S. Census.
 Scholars, researchers, practitioners, community members, and policy makers will dialogue about the use of racial and ethnic data for interrogating social inequalities, particularly among diverse Latina/o/x communities.
 Click here to register for the event Limited seating is available.
 Registration is strongly encouraged and will be on a first-come, first- served basis.
-Speakers include: Darrick Hamilton, The New School Tanya K. Hernandez, National Institute for Latino Policy & Fordham University Howard Hogan, US Census Bureau Nicholas [...]
+The event will be recorded and posted on the CRGE website at a later date.
+It will not be live-streamed.
+Speakers include: Darrick Hamilton, [...]